ericbuess/porkbun-domains-data-extractor/README.md

 - Updates the JSON file with the extracted domain data, preserving existing data between runs
 - Handles various exceptions and edge cases to ensure smooth execution
 - Provides informative console output to track the progress and status of the extraction process
-- Optionally copies files such as domains.json, domains_array.json, domains_jsonld.json, and tlds.txt to another directory once all domains have had their data extracted.
+- Optionally copies files such as domains.json, domains_array.json, and domains_jsonld.json to another directory once all domains have had their data extracted.

 ## Prerequisites